kshannon-ucsd/dsc100/pages/assignments.md

 4. discussion section material/notes
 5. the suggested textbook
 6. old Piazza posts from our class
-7. a database (e.g. chinook) instance in `sqlite3` and `psql`
+7. a database (e.g. chinook) instance in `sqlite3` or `postgresql` and `psql`
 8. any official online documentation (e.g. sqlite3)

 #### Important Notes
 - We have designed this flexible schedule keeping in mind potential life constraints you might encounter.
 To support your planning, we will provide exact exam dates well in advance.
-- With this flexibility, please understand that we will not accept late submissions for the midterm, except in exceptional, documented circumstances that are beyond your control (e.g., an auto accident, illness, family emergencies, etc.).
+- With this flexibility, please understand that we will not accept late submissions for the final, except in exceptional, documented circumstances that are beyond your control (e.g., an auto accident, severe illness, family emergencies, etc.).